ecampana/borrow-my-style/README.md

 ### High Performing Inventory against Low Performing Inventory

 With respect to high performing inventory the model indicates the rental price has an effect on rentability.
-It suggests the higher the rental price the better it will perform.
-This may be counterintuitive at first.
-One explanation is that the items are perceived as having higher value because of the higher price tag.
-Another possible explanation is that lenders price the items at 15-20% of the retail price which causes the rental price to be associated with more expensive brand names.

-We notice that the regression coefficient for rental price is still positive.

-The increase in odds of being a moderate performing item for a unit of increase in rental price appears counterintuitive at first.

-We would expect that as the rental price increases that the item will be less likely to rent.

-But this is not the case.

-The reason being is that there is a suggested rental price between 15-20% of the retail price for newer items and 10-15% for older items and so lenders tend to set the price higher for more well known brands.
-This leads to an artificial dependency of the rental price on the brand name.
+It suggests, by having a postive regression coefficient, that the higher the rental price the better it will perform.
+This may be counterintuitive at first as we would expect that as the rental price increases that the item will be less likely to rent.
+One explanation is that the items are perceived as having greater value because of the higher price tag.
+Another possible explanation is that there is a suggested rental price between 15-20% of the retail price for more recent items and 10-15% for older items and so lenders tend to set the price higher for more well known brands.
+This leads to an artificial dependency of the rental price on the expensive brand name.
 Had this not been the case then the change in odds would have most likely reflected our intuition.

 <div style="text-align:center">